LLVM-AD/llvm-ad.github.io/_pages/WACV LLVM-AD.md

 workshop will host two challenges based on this dataset to assess the capabilities of language and computer vision models in addressing autonomous driving challenges.

+**Note: The workshop challenge will be maintained in the long term, and even after the workshop concludes, we will continue to welcome submissions of new results on the dataset.
+We will also update the benchmark accordingly.**

 ----------

 ### Important Dates